evidence-dev/template/README.md

 **1. Multiple Data Sources in one project**

 - Projects can now connect to multiple data sources simultaneously.
 For example, a Snowflake connection and a Postgres connection.
+  - This includes support for multiple connections to the same type of database (e.g. 2 Postgres databases).
 - Data sources are no longer restricted to SQL databases.
 We're adding support for direct connections to APIs and other tools.

 **2. Universal SQL**